Welcome to my new web page

 Southern Maryland plus I continue to take Sunday services in area churches when

 needed.
-I am also Priest Associate at St. James Church in Indian
+I am also Parish Associate at St. Paul's Church in

 Washington, D.C.